cuijialang/VHDLinter/README.md

 * [Source](#source)

 ## General info
-VHDLinter is a small linter for the VHDL language, which looks for programming errors and helps enforcing a coding standard.
+VHDLinter is a smart linter for the VHDL language, which looks for programming errors and helps enforcing a coding standard.

 ## How to Use
-To launch the app, save the repository folder in the same directory like your VHDL design files and open the *VHDLinter.py* script via the console.
+To launch the app, save the repository folder unter the same directory like your VHDL design files and open the *VHDLinter.py* script via the console.

 ## Features
 VHDLinter supports code check and formatting options for VHDL Design Files (.vhd).<br />